dgatf/sct101ctm/README.md

 `isorespin.sh -i ubuntu-budgie-19.04-desktop-amd64.iso`

-Copy the iso to USB stick with Startup Disk Creator
+Create a bootable USB with Startup Disk Creator

 ## Change UEFI boot order in Windows on Schneider

-Boot Windows 10 and insert USB stick with the ISO
+Boot Windows 10 and insert bootable USB

 Open a terminal window with cmd and reboot into UEFI:

 `shutdown /r /fw`

-In Ubuntu from command line: `systemctl reboot --firmware-setup` Or by pressing *Power on* and *Volume+* until Schneider logo appears.
+In Ubuntu from command line: `systemctl reboot --firmware-setup`

+Or after shutdown press *Power on* and *Volume+* until Schneider logo appears.
 From grub menu select *System Setup*

-In the UEFI menu go to Boot tab and change the boot order or override boot to the USB, then Save & exit
+In UEFI menu go to *Boot* tab and change the boot order or override boot to the USB, then Save & exit

 ## Install Ubuntu

 Install Ubuntu Budgie from grub menu.
-If you select *Try before installing* the mouse pointer position will be rotated 180º from screen which makes it difficult to use.
+If you select *Try before installing* the mouse pointer position will be inverted  from screen which makes it difficult to use.
 This is related to the x session manager.
 Regular Ubuntu comes with gdm3 whereas Budgie comes with lightdm. gdm3 3.32+ has this partially solved: start session with the screen in horizontal.
 The pointer is not rotated and you will be able to rotate the screen after.
 Though starting the session in vertical, the problem persist

 If screen orientation is inverted execute `xrandr -o 1`